martcoder/Digi2_CW_PongGame/README.md

 moving sideways on initialisation.

 Gameplay Features added to this include:
-- Increasing racket size, which necesitated optimisation how it is drawin too
+- Increasing racket size, which necesitated optimising how it is drawn too
 - Using joystick for UP/DOWN movements of racket
 - Allowing the current movement of the racket to affect ball bounce off
 - 2 player game, using BUTTONSs to control UP/DOWN for second player